Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEST.

 Glamping means bringing the comforts of your home with you, regardless of whether you are in the middle of the forest, desert, or beach.
 However, this goes against the very reason most Aussies choose to camp in the first place: to experience what nature has to offer by going back to basics.

-This means not relying on modern convenience or additional camp furniture to live, like cooking using campfires, sleeping without the comforts of your bed, and bathing using whatever water source is available.
+This means not relying on modern convenience or additional camp furniture to live, like cooking using campfires, choosing a sleeping bag over a comfortable bed, and bathing using whatever water source is available.
 However, not everyone truly excels at very challenging outdoor adventures.
 If you cannot function without a warm bed or a hot shower, you might want to consider going glamping instead.

 Things that can stress you